IMF to assess Sri Lankan governance as part of $3B bailout

 Sri Lankans took to the streets since last year demanding accountability for alleged corruption and demanding recovery of assets allegedly stolen by members of a former ruling family.
 Graft has been a main factor behind the country's economic meltdown, critics of the government say.

+Sri Lanka's ''institutions and governance frameworks require deep reforms,'' IMF Managing Director Kristalina Georgieva said in a statement.

-The IMF's approval will unlock financing of up to $7 billion from it and other international financial institutions, Wickremesinghe's office said.
+The IMF's approval means Sri Lanka will no longer be considered a bankrupt nation and the country can resume its normal dealings, Wickremesinghe said in a brief recorded statement on Tuesday.
+It also will unlock financing of up to $7 billion from it and other international financial institutions.

+''As our foreign currency improves, we will gradually lift import restrictions.
+In the first cycle we will bring in essential goods, medicines and goods needed for the tourism industry,'' Wickremesinghe said, adding that he expects to present the agreement with the IMF to Parliament after making a detailed statement Wednesday.

 Earlier this month, the last hurdle for the approval was cleared when China joined Sri Lanka's other creditors in providing assurances for debt restructuring.

-''From the very start, we committed to full transparency in all our discussions with financial institutions and with our creditors," Wickremesinghe said in a statement from his office.
-"I express my gratitude to the IMF and our international partners for their support as we look to get the economy back on track for the long term through prudent fiscal management and our ambitious reform agenda.''

-The president said he has made some tough decisions to ensure stability and debt sustainability and to grow an inclusive and internationally attractive economy.

-Sri Lanka increased income taxes sharply and removed electricity and fuel subsidies, fulfilling prerequisites of the IMF program.
-Authorities must now discuss with Sri Lanka's creditors on how to restructure its debt.
+Sri Lanka has raised income taxes and removed electricity and fuel subsidies, fulfilling prerequisites of the IMF program but also burdening the public.
+Authorities must now discuss with Sri Lanka's creditors how to restructure its debt.

-''Having obtained specific and credible financing assurances from major official bilateral creditors, it is now important for the authorities and creditors to make swift progress towards restoring debt sustainability consistent with the IMF-supported program," Georgieva said.

-''The authorities' commitments to transparently achieve a debt resolution, consistent with the program parameters and equitable burden sharing among creditors in a timely fashion, are welcome,'' she said.
+The IMF mission chief, Breuer, said the ''impact of the reforms on the poor and vulnerable needs to be mitigated.''

+''Tax reforms under the program are designed to be progressive, that is, ensuring greater contributions from high-income earners.
+Efforts to increase tax revenues should be pursued in a growth-friendly manner while protecting the poor and most vulnerable,'' he said.

 Sri Lanka's foreign reserves ran short as tourism and export revenues dried up during the COVID-19 pandemic and it faced heavy debt payments for megaprojects funded by Chinese and other international lenders that did not generate enough income.
 It also used its currency reserves to try to stabilize the Sri Lankan rupee.

-Since Wickremesinghe took over from ousted ex-President Gotobaya Rajapaksa he has managed to reduce shortages and ended hours-long daily power cuts.
+Since Wickremesinghe took over from ousted ex-President Gotobaya Rajapaksa shortages have eased and hours-long daily power cuts have ended.
 The central bank says its reserves have improved and the black market no longer controls the foreign currency trade.

-However, trade unions oppose Wickremesinghe plans to privatize state companies as part of his reform agenda, Public resentment may flare if he fails to take action against the Rajapaksa family, who people believe were responsible for the economic crisis.
+However, trade unions oppose Wickremesinghe's plans to privatize state companies as part of his reform agenda and public resentment may flare if he fails to take action against the Rajapaksa family, who people believe were responsible for the economic crisis.

 Wickremesinghe's critics accuse him of shielding the Rajapaksas, who still control a majority of lawmakers in Parliament, in return for their support for his presidency.